MekdiYilma/dreams/README.md

 ## Parting Thoughts

 Dreams are interprated in radically different ways.
 According to Sigmund Freud's publication in 1899, dreams are symbolic representations of our unconscious thoughts.
-Dreams were studied scientifically late in the late 1900s by Calvin Hall who theorized that dreams are depictions of who we are and how we see the world.
+Dreams were first studied scientifically late in the late 1900s by Calvin Hall who theorized that dreams are depictions of who we are and how we see the world.
 In this lane, the cognitive approach asserts that dreams occur during the rapid eye movement(REM) phase of sleep as the brain transfers neurological activity and stores in memories.
 Finally, the latest research in the neuroscience approach dream interpretation in terms of how the neuron networks behave differently during sleep phases.

 Barely scratching the surface of this in-depth topic, it is clear that dreams are not just meaningless flashing of disjointed thoughts.
 Even on an emotional level, dreams can trigger feelings that mimic that of realistic ones, even for a shorter duration.
 The dream tones data analysis shows statistically supported evidence for such claims.